nicemondominic/nicemondominic/README.md

 **Talking about Personal Stuffs:**

 - Currently A Student ;
-- Coding Is My Passion�7�8�1�5;
+- Coding Is My Passion7Å8„1‚5;
 - Nodejs | Python
 - Ask me about anything, I am happy to help;
 - How to reach me: nicemondominic@gmail.com;
-- Have A Crush On Space�9�0
+- Have A Crush On Space”9±0

 </br>

-📊 **This Week I Spent My Time On:**
+ðŸ“Š **This Week I Spent My Time On:**
 <!--START_SECTION:waka-->

 ```text